ScienceForChange/PyOdourCollect/USAGE.md

 The OdourCollect data that is not going to be provided by PyOdourCollect is:
 - Written comments made by the citizen regarding the odour itself or hypothesis about its possible origin at the time of observation.
 - Full address that was inferred at the time of observation (it can be inferred from GPS coordinates anyway).

+# Installing the module and the CLI

+# Using the CLI
+I